 In recent days, reports have been pouring in about Apple's Mac lineup, with the future of the larger iMac in the spotlight.
 Now, a new report has surfaced claiming that Apple has no plans to introduce a larger iMac.

-Citing unnamed sources with knowledge of Apple’s product pipeline, reported 9to5mac that Apple will not be releasing a larger iMac "in the near future."
+Citing unnamed sources with knowledge of Apple’s product pipeline, reported 9to5mac reported that Apple will not launch a larger iMac "in the near future."
 With the introduction of the Mac Studio, Apple discontinued the Intel-based 27-inch iMac, causing some confusion about the future of the iMac line.
-Apple confirmed told Ars Technica that the 27-inch iMac has "reached the end of its life," suggesting that the company does not intend to position an updated 27-inch model alongside the 24-inch iMac.
+Apple confirmed told Ars Technica that the 27-inch iMac has "reached the end of its lifespan," suggesting that the company does not intend to position an updated 27-inch model alongside the 24-inch iMac.

 Sources have mistaken “Studio Display Pro” for iMac Pro

-Despite the discontinuation of the 27-inch iMac, there have been rumors of a larger-screen iMac Pro that could be in development.
-But at least some of those rumors may have been confused with the Studio Display.
-Display analyst Ross Young said this week that what his sources thought was an iMac Pro is actually a "Studio Display Pro" that will be released later this year, perhaps alongside the Mac Pro.
-Young no longer believes an iMac Pro will be released this summer.
-Information from 9to5Mac also seems to support that assessment.
+Despite the discontinuation of the 27-inch iMac, there have been rumors of a larger-screen iMac Pro in development.
+However, at least some of these rumors may have been confused with the Studio Display.
+Display analyst Ross Young said this week that what his sources believed to be an iMac Pro is actually a "Studio Display Pro," slated for release later this year, perhaps alongside the Mac Pro.
+Young no longer believes an iMac Pro will arrive this summer.
+Information from 9to5Mac also seems to support this assessment.

 Will a large iMac make a comeback in 2023?